Students in the Master of Mathematics (MM) program will be required to complete a final portfolio examination.

 Because a portfolio documents the knowledge and abilities of unique individuals, no two portfolios will be exactly the same.
 A portfolio can include a range of different types of documents detailed in the subsections below.
 In general, a portfolio should focus on quality rather than quantity, making sure to address the requirements for each component.

-This should be the actual resume that MM students would use to seek employment as they move onto the next phase of their careers.
+This should be the actual resume or CV that MM students would use to seek employment as they move onto the next phase of their careers.

 Statement of Teaching Philosophy

 This statement should be written in a way so that graduating MM students may use it for an academic job application, following the UTK Teaching and Learning Innovation guide on “Creating a Memorable Teaching Philosophy Statement.”
 Specifically, the teaching philosophy should:

 - Include a reflection on past teaching and learning experiences,

 - Provide an answer to at least two of the following:

 - What gives teaching meaning to me?
 Why?

 - What do I want my students to achieve?
 Why?

 - What do/would I do to help my students achieve my goals for them?
 Why?

 - What tools do/would I use to verify that students have achieved my goals for them?
 Why?